Charles Tully BA MSTAT

 We undergo three years full time training and should be a member of our professional body the Society of Teachers of the Alexander Technique (STAT), complying with their code of ethics and practice.

-Individual lessons can be arranged in Bolton, Heaton Mersey and Marple.
+Individual lessons can be arranged in Ryde and Lake (between Shanklin and Sandown).
 Details of these venues are on a separate page.

 Talks and workshops: by negotiation